Learners' Languages: Proofs

 \begin{proof}[Proof of \cref{prop.otimes}] With the formula given, it is clear that the $\otimes$-operation is associative (up to isomorphism), and that $\yon$, which has $\yon(\1)\cong\1$ and $\yon[1]\cong\yon$, is a unit.
 One can also check that the formula is functorial in $p$ and $q$, completing the proof. \end{proof}

 \begin{proof}[Proof of \cref{prop.internal_hom}] The natural isomorphism is given by rearranging terms:

-In order, these isomorphisms are given by: unfolding the definition of morphisms in $\poly$, distributivity, products commuting with products, definition of morphisms in $\poly$, rules of exponents, and the definition of $[p,q]$ from \cref{eqn.internal_hom}, respectively. \end{proof}
+In order, these isomorphisms are given by: unfolding the definition of morphisms in $\poly$, distributivity, products commuting with products, definition of morphisms in $\poly$, rules of exponents, and \cref{eqn.internal_hom}'s definition of $[p,q]$, respectively. \end{proof}

-\begin{proof}[Proof of \cref{prop.coalg_lax}] We need to give not only the functor $\lambda\colon p\coalg\times q\coalg\to (p\otimes q)\coalg$ for any $p,q\in\poly$, but also a functor $\{1\}\to\yon\coalg$, which we can identify with a $\yon$-coalgebra; we take the latter to be the unique function $\1\to\yon\tri\1$.
+\begin{proof}[Proof of \cref{prop.coalg_lax}] We need to give not only the functor $\lambda\colon p\coalg\times q\coalg\to (p\otimes q)\coalg$, for any $p,q\in\poly$ but also a functor $\{1\}\to\yon\coalg$, which we can identify with a $\yon$-coalgebra; we take the latter to be the unique function $\1\to\yon\tri\1$.
 For the former, one could proceed abstractly using the fact that there is a duoidal structure on $\poly$

 Indeed, since for sets $S,T$ we have $S\otimes T\cong S\times T$, the result will follow from the properties of duoidal structures (applied in the case where $s\coloneqq S$ and $t\coloneqq T$ are constant polynomials).
 However, for the reader's convenience, we will give the map $\lambda\colon p\coalg\times q\coalg\to (p\otimes q)\coalg$ more explicitly.